Jennifer Lonsdale

 Jennifer Lonsdale (born 17 July 1953 in Gosport, Hampshire) is a retired British television actress and public official.
 She appeared as a series regular in The Cedar Tree and That's My Boy.
-Lonsdale played a customer in the series Are You Being Served?.
+Lonsdale played a customer in one episode of the series Are You Being Served?.
 She also featured in the Doctor Who serial Nightmare of Eden.

-In 2015 she became High Sheriff of Dorset.
-In 2016 she was awarded a Doctor of Arts by Bournemouth University and became a Pro-chancellor of the University in 2017.
-As of 2023 she is a Deputy Lieutenant of Dorset.
+In 2015, she became High Sheriff of Dorset.
+In 2016, she was awarded an honorary Doctor of Arts by Bournemouth University and became a Pro-chancellor of the University in 2017.
+As of 2023, she is a Deputy Lieutenant of Dorset.

 Personal life

 She was married to Conservative politician and businessman Derek Coombs (1931-2014) with whom she had two sons.